lediur/refactored-enigma/README.md

 ## What is this thing

 I wrote some JavaScript a decade ago for displaying song info in foobar2000.
-The original code is _bad_.
+The original code is bad.
 I wanted to make it better.
 This repo is me finding out exactly how much I can bend the poor JavaScript engine in the JScript Panel.

 ## How do I use it

-You need a copy of foobar2000 and the [foo_jscript_panel plugin by marc2003](https://github.com/marc2k3/foo_jscript_panel) to use this panel.
+You need a copy of foobar2000 and the [foo_spider_monkey_panel by TheQwertiest](https://github.com/TheQwertiest/foo_spider_monkey_panel) to use this panel.

 To build this repository, you need a functioning Node dev environment and `npm` or `yarn`.